KiLJ4EdeN/FaceNet_TransferLearning/README.md

 # 1 - Training:

-## Create the FaceNet model and a dataset.
+## Create the FaceNet Model and a Dummy Dataset.
 ```python
 # train.py
 from facenet import FaceNet